 Do you frequently end the workday with tired eyes, an aching back, sore arms and wrists, or a stiff neck?
 If you suffer from any of these symptoms, you may be a victim of poor workplace ergonomics.

-Creating an ergonomic workspace will help reduce the number of repetitive stress injuries or work-related musculoskeletal disorders (WMSDs) you sustain.
+Creating an ergonomic workspace will help reduce the number of repetitive stress injuries (RSIs) or work-related musculoskeletal disorders (WMSDs) you sustain.
 And doing simple yoga exercises at your desk will help keep your body relaxed and your joints loose, which will also reduce injuries.

 Creating an Ergonomic Workspace